-Sixty years after that World Cup and just weeks before the start of another one, it’s worth looking back at the 1958 tournament for another reason – it was the first and only time in history where all four home nations – England, Northern Ireland, Scotland and Wales – participated in one competition.
+Sixty years after that World Cup, it’s worth looking back at the 1958 tournament for another reason – it was the first and only time in history where all four home nations – England, Northern Ireland, Scotland and Wales – participated in one competition.

 Not soon after Jules Rimet and FIFA established the World Cup – contested for the first time in 1930 – did a disagreement between the sport’s international governing body and the four Home Nations emerge.
 All four Football Associations withdrew from FIFA in 1928 over the definition of what consisted as amateur and what was referred to at the time as “broken time” payments.
 Most countries allowed for players to be paid as compensation for being away from their day jobs.
 As a result, the Home Nations didn’t take part in the first three World Cups.

 Everything changed after World War Two and the 1950 World Cup, held in Brazil, a tournament remembered mostly for the United States’ shock 1-0 victory at England’s expense.
 Scotland should have also taken part in that tournament, qualifying after finishing runners-up in the Home International Championship.
 Instead, George Graham, Scotland’s FA chairman at the time, refused to budge on his earlier position that they would only play at the World Cup had the side won the championship.
 Despite pleas from his own players, the Scottish stayed at home.